sandpolis/docs/docs/getting_started.md

 ## Installing the Client

 ### With the universal installer GUI
-If you have the Sandpolis mobile app, you can scan the QR code in the installer to automatically associate the client with the correct server.
+If you have the mobile application, you can scan the QR code in the universal installer to automatically associate the client with the correct server.

 ### Generate a client installer
-A customized installer can be generated from the desktop viewer application that can then be used to install the client on any machine.
+The desktop viewer can generate customized installers that can be used to install the client on any machine.